 Bali & Beyond: Travels Through Indonesia Part 3 – Dragons and Islands

-So after a few relaxing days on Seraya Island (see previous blog for pics that will quite frankly make you sick with envy!), it was time to haul ourselves back to the main land and sort out a means of getting to to Komdo National Park to see the dragons on the nearby islands of Komodo and Rinca.
-There are two ways of doing this, you can either go in and out of Labuan Bajo or you can book a passage on a boat that takes in the islands and then continues further west to Lombok.
-We decided on the later and handed over 1,500000 Indonesia rupiahs each (about £100) for a four-day cruise that included visits to both Komodo and Rinca as well as some snorkeling and island visits along the way.
+After a few relaxing days on Seraya Island (see the previous blog about our travels in Flores for photos that will, quite frankly, make you sick with envy!), it was time to haul ourselves back to the mainland and sort out a means of getting to Komodo National Park to see the dragons on the nearby islands of Komodo and Rinca.
+There are two ways of making this trip: you can either go in and out of Labuan Bajo or you can book passage on a boat that takes in the islands and then continues further west to Lombok.
+We decided on the latter and handed over 1,500,000 Indonesian rupiahs each (about £100) for a four-day cruise that included visits to both Komodo and Rinca as well as some snorkelling and island visits along the way.

-All in all the actual ‘cruise’ got top marks but we were lucky with our group size.
-We were just four but were told that the maximum on any one boat could be up to twenty.
-As a result we had plenty of space but anything above ten would, I am sure, have led to a very different, less pleasant ‘on board’ experience.
+All in all, the actual ‘cruise’ got top marks but we were lucky with our group size.
+We were just four but the maximum on any one boat could be up to twenty.
+As a result, we had plenty of space but anything above a group of ten people would, I am sure, have led to a very different, less pleasant ‘onboard’ experience.

-The crew were great, looked after us well and caught some nice fish for dinner along the way.
-My only criticism/observation was that they seemed to be using an airline magazine with a map of the islands in it as their sole means of navigation.
+The crew were great, looked after us well and caught some tasty fish for dinner along the way.
+My only concern was that the captain seemed to be using an airline magazine with a map of the islands in it as the sole means of navigation.
 I tried not to think about it too much, especially on the second day when we sailed throughout the night!

 Walking amongst the dragons was an ‘interesting’ experience.
-They are big buggers, riddled with toxins, can shift it when they feel like and are incredibly ugly to boot.
-My knowledge of the dragons comes courtesy of Mr. Attenborough and National Geographic and of course in such documentaries you always see them at their most fierce as this makes for the best tv so naturally I was a bit nervous about tracking them down.
-This nervousness wasn’t helped by the fact that all the ranger carries for protection is a forked stick – personally I would have said a shot-gun was more appropriate……
+They are big buggers, riddled with toxins, can shift pretty quickly when they feel like it, and are incredibly ugly to boot.
+My knowledge of the dragons comes courtesy of Mr Attenborough and the National Geographic documentaries and, of course, in such documentaries you always see them at their most fierce as this makes for the best presentation so, naturally I was a bit nervous about tracking them down.
+This nervousness wasn’t helped by the fact that all the ranger carries for protection is a forked stick – personally I would have said a shot-gun was more appropriate!

-But in reality the dragons are actually pretty lazy and only really active early morning and at dusk and so you can get pretty close to them outside of these times.
-On Rinca island a number of dragons hang out near the camp kitchen and so you can get very close indeed (still too close for my liking) where as on Komodo you need to head off into the forest and track them down.
-For some reason (I am sure there is one, I just don’t know it) the dragons are much bigger on Komodo than on Rinca but they are easier to spot on Rinca hence that is why you include a visit to both.
+But in reality, the dragons are actually pretty lazy and only really active early morning and at dusk and so you can get pretty close to them outside of these times.
+On Rinca island, a number of dragons hang out near the camp kitchen and you can get very close indeed (still too close for my liking) whereas on Komodo you need to head off into the forest and track them down.
+For some reason (I am sure there is one, I just don’t know it) the dragons are much bigger on Komodo than on Rinca but they are easier to spot on Rinca hence you should visit both islands.

 One final (delicate) point about the dragons before I wrap up this blog.
-Be warned, they have an incredible sense of smell and how should I put this, women who are experiencing that certain time of the month should not go anywhere near them.
-There are some pretty hairy stories going around and the boat company don’t bother to tell you in advance so my top tip for all you ladies planning a visit to Komodo – plan ahead!
+Be warned, they have an incredible sense of smell, especially for blood, and, how can I put this (?), women who are experiencing that certain time of the month should not go anywhere near them.
+There are some pretty hairy stories going around and the people at the boat company don’t bother to tell you in advance so my top tip for all you ladies intending to visit Komodo – plan ahead!

 Our boat docked in Lombok where we spent a few days before returning to Bali.